techenthu23/Notes/CICD/Chef/CustomResouces.md

 ```

 By setting `ignore_failure` to `true`, failures raised within the `action :do_something` block of the custom resource will be ignored, allowing the Chef run to continue.

+In the context of Chef custom resources and property coercion, both `proc` and `lambda` can be used for similar purposes, but with certain key differences:

+**Proc:**

+* A `proc` object represents a block of code.
+It can access variables from the surrounding scope and capture additional arguments when called.
+* When used for coercion, it takes the provided value as input and transforms it to the desired format before returning the transformed value.
+* **Advantages:**
+    * Flexible: Can access context variables and accept additional arguments.
+    * Simple syntax: Defined using a block directly within the property options.
+* **Disadvantages:**
+    * Not strict on argument count: Ignores extra arguments or raises `LocalJumpError` for missing ones.
+    * Returns immediately from the current method: Might not be suitable for complex transformations involving multiple steps.

+**Lambda:**

+* A `lambda` object also represents a block of code, but it behaves more like a method.
+* It strictly enforces the number of arguments it should receive, raising an `ArgumentError` for any mismatch.
+* When used for coercion, it performs the transformation and returns the result, similar to a regular method call.
+* **Advantages:**
+    * Enforces argument count: Ensures you provide the expected number of arguments.
+    * Returns from the lambda itself: Allows for chained operations or complex logic within the transformation.
+* **Disadvantages:**
+    * Less flexible: Cannot access context variables or accept additional arguments.
+    * Requires separate definition: Defined using `lambda { ... }` block outside the property option.

+**Which one to use?**

+- If your coercion requires accessing variables from the surrounding scope or needs flexibility with argument handling, use `proc`.
+- If strict argument enforcement and multi-step transformations are necessary, or you want behavior closer to a method, use `lambda`.

+Ultimately, the best choice depends on your specific requirements and preferred coding style.
+Remember to consider the trade-offs of each approach to ensure clean and well-defined property coercion in your Chef custom resources.